yramachers/SensitivityModule/README.md

 **reco.highest_gamma_energy** : Highest energy gamma, may come from more than 1 calorimeter hit as specified by gamma tracko- clustering

-## Output tuple structure - Vertex positions (max 2 tracks)
+## Output tuple structure - Tracks and vertices

+**reco.electron_track_lengths** : Vector of all electron-candidate track lengths in mm.
+In descending order of energy.

+**reco.electron_hit_counts** : Vector of the number of tracker hits in the track for each electron candidate.
+In descending order of energy.

 **reco.first_vertex_x** : If there are two tracks, vertex x position of an arbitrary “first” track.
 Foil is at x ~ 0, main calo walls are at +/- 434.994 mm according to flvisualize.
 X direction is Italy to France.
-Unit is mm.
+Unit is mm. **Legacy: for 2 tracks only.**

 **reco.first_vertex_y** : If there are two tracks, vertex y position of an arbitrary “first” track.
 The y direction is horizontal, parallel to the foil, you can see it in top view (Tunnel to mountain).
 Unit is mm.
 X-wall is at +/- 2505.494 according to flvisualize.
-Unit is mm.
+Unit is mm. **Legacy: for 2 tracks only.**

 **reco.first_vertex_z** : If there are two tracks, vertex z position of an arbitrary “first” track.
 The z direction is vertical, parallel to the wires, you can see it in side view.
-Unit is mm.
+Unit is mm. **Legacy: for 2 tracks only.**

 **reco.second_vertex_x** : If there are two tracks, vertex x position of an arbitrary “2nd” track.
 Foil is at x ~ 0, main calo walls are at +/- 434.994 mm according to flvisualize.
-Unit is mm.
+Unit is mm. **Legacy: for 2 tracks only.**

 **reco.second_vertex_y** :  If there are two tracks, vertex y position of an arbitrary “2nd” track.
 The y direction is horizontal, parallel to the foil, you can see it in top view.
-Unit is mm.
+Unit is mm. **Legacy: for 2 tracks only.**

 **reco.second_vertex_z** : If there are two tracks, vertex z position of an arbitrary “2nd” track.
 The z direction is vertical, parallel to the wires, you can see it in side view.
-Unit is mm.
+Unit is mm. **Legacy: for 2 tracks only.**

 **reco.first_proj_vertex_y; reco.first_proj_vertex_z; reco.second_proj_vertex_y; reco.second_proj_vertex_z** : Only for 2-electron or 1e-n-gamma topologies.
 If both tracks were linearly projected back to the foil (x=0), these would be their y and z coordinates.
-Unit is mm.
+Unit is mm. **Legacy: for 2 tracks only.**

 **reco.vertex_separation** : Distance between the inner-most (nearest to the foil) vertices of the two tracks (only if there are 2 electron candidates).
 Unit is mm.